dev-protocol/sveltekit-stripe/README.md

 			cancel()
 		}
 		// At this point, we have a successful payment with Stripe
-		// We stil have not submitted the form to our own server
+		// We still have not submitted the form to our own server
 		// The next line does that by sending it to the default form action return async ({ result }) => {
 			if (result.status === 200) {